clean-code-craft-tcq-2/tdd-buckets-AbhijeetArjun-Shinde/README.md

 1. Write the smallest possible failing test: give input `4,5`. assert output to be `4-5, 2`.
 1. Write the minimum amount of code that'll make it pass.
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

+###Assumptions:
+1. Input array of current samples may be sorted or may not be.
+2. Input array of current samples is not an empty array